ShaharNaveh/ShaharNaveh.github.io/content/posts/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 ---
-title: "Should I Attend a Shortcut College for a Technical Role?"
+title: Should I Attend a Shortcut College for a Technical Role?
 date: 2024-05-10T00:00:00-12:00
 draft: false
 ---